lyfar/awa-docs/docs/features/practices-reactions-base.md

 <FeatureSummary />

 ## Narrative
-Practices Reactions Base is the backend foundation for the seven-state emotions model introduced in release 0.2.
-Every surface—practice completion flows, profile dashboards, analytics, CMS—relies on the same canonical taxonomy.
-The service stores definitions (localized labels, icon tokens, color mappings), captures every reaction selection with timestamps, and exposes fast queries for profile summaries, practice breakdowns, and dashboards.
+Practices Reactions Base is the canonical backend for the seven-state emotion model in v0.2.
+It stores the localized taxonomy, validates every reaction submit, and keeps profile, history, analytics, and notification pipelines in lockstep with the same identifiers.

-The base handles both ingestion and aggregation.
-When a practice ends, the app posts the selected state plus optional intensity and notes.
-The service validates against active taxonomy entries, records the event, and emits updates to downstream consumers (profile view, analytics warehouse, notification engine).
-Read-side APIs power quick fetches: user history, practice aggregates, master-level insights, and global counts.
-Schema migrations keep history intact even as we refine labels (e.g., renaming “Happy” to “Joyful”).
-All data is privacy-compliant and scoped per user or practice as appropriate.

-Taxonomy definitions, translations, and governance rules live in the [Reactions Taxonomy](/docs/wiki/reactions/); the service consumes that source of truth to keep every client aligned.
+The service ingests events, fans them out to downstream caches, and exposes read APIs for user history or practice aggregates while versioning schema changes.
+All definitions flow directly from the [Reactions Taxonomy](/docs/wiki/reactions/), so labels and colours stay consistent across CMS, app clients, and analytics.

 ## Interaction
 1. Client requests `GET /reactions/taxonomy` during app boot; service returns the seven normalized states with localized names, descriptions, and color tokens.